drduh/macOS-Security-and-Privacy-Guide/README.md

 # VPN

-When choosing a VPN service or self-hosting, be sure to research the protocols, key exchange algorithms, authentication mechanisms, and type of encryption being used.
+When choosing a VPN service or self-hosting, be sure to validate the protocols, key exchange algorithms, authentication mechanisms, and type of encryption used.
 Some protocols, such as [PPTP](https://en.wikipedia.org/wiki/Point-to-Point_Tunneling_Protocol#Security), should be avoided in favor of [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN) or Linux-based [Wireguard](https://www.wireguard.com/) [on a Linux VM](https://github.com/mrash/Wireguard-macOS-LinuxVM) or via a set of [cross platform tools](https://www.wireguard.com/xplatform/).

-Some clients may send traffic over the next available interface when VPN is interrupted or disconnected.
+Some VPN clients may send traffic over the next available network interface when the connection is interrupted or disconnected.
 See [scy/8122924](https://gist.github.com/scy/8122924) for an example on how to allow traffic only over VPN.

-There is an updated guide to setting up an [IPsec](https://en.wikipedia.org/wiki/Ipsec) VPN on a virtual machine ([hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn)) or a Docker container ([hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server)).
+See guides to set up an [IPsec](https://en.wikipedia.org/wiki/Ipsec) VPN on a virtual machine ([hwdsl2/setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn)) or a Docker container ([hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server)).

 It may be worthwhile to consider the geographical location of the VPN provider.
 See further discussion in [issue 114](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/114).

-Also see this [technical overview](https://blog.timac.org/2018/0717-macos-vpn-architecture/) of the macOS built-in VPN L2TP/IPsec and IKEv2 client.
+Also see this [technical overview](https://blog.timac.org/2018/0717-macos-vpn-architecture/) of the macOS built-in VPN L2TP/IPsec and [IKEv2](https://en.wikipedia.org/wiki/IKEv2) client.

 # PGP/GPG